 What is pigment ink?

-If you’ve done your research on which ink is best for stamping, you’ve probably come across pigment ink pads.
+If you’ve done your research on what is the best ink for stamping on paper, you’ve probably come across pigment ink stamp pads.
 According to Wikipedia, pigment is “a colored material that is completely or nearly insoluble in water.”
 The pigments are “suspended in ink to provide color.”
-These inks are “more color-fast, more expensive, less consistent in color, and have less of a color range than dye based inks.”
+These inks are “more color-fast, more expensive, less consistent in color, and have less of a color range than dye ink pads.”
 Most professional photographers and fine art dealers and printers prefer using this ink over other types of ink.

-To help you figure out the difference between pigment and dye based ink, take a look at the comparison table below.
+To help you figure out the difference between pigment vs dye ink, take a look at the comparison table below.

 Pigment Based Ink

 Dye Based Ink